arkrwn/FullstakFastAPI/README.md

 Open your web browser and navigate to http://localhost:8000 to access the application.

+You need to access register page first to register user, first user always set as admin

 ### Database Setup

 Ensure MongoDB is running on your machine.
 You can use a MongoDB GUI like MongoDB Compass to create a new database and collections as per your application schema.